department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11.md

 **You can receive up to 36 months of benefits, including:**

-- **Tuition and fees.** If you qualify for the maximum benefit, we'll cover the full cost of public in-state tuition and fees.
+- **Tuition and fees.** If you qualify for the maximum benefit, we'll cover the full cost of public, in-state tuition and fees.
 We cap the rates for private and foreign schools, and update those rates each year.<br>
 [ View current rates](https://www.benefits.va.gov/GIBILL/resources/benefits_resources/rates/ch33/ch33rates080118.asp).
 - **Money for housing (if you're in school more than half time).** We'll base your monthly housing allowance on the cost of living where your school is located.
 - **Money for books and supplies.** You can receive up to $1,000 per school year.